psmit703/personal-website/README.md

     https://psmit.dev/resume.html

 This uses [Adobe's PDF Embed API](https://developer.adobe.com/document-services/docs/overview/pdf-embed-api/) to render both my technical and humanities résumés, which are stored in .pdf format.
+While the embeded documents have their own options to download each PDF, I have also included separate links for downloading the PDFs on the off chance that Adobe's service is not working.